-The Commission may require, as a condition of Site Plan approval that the Applicant post a bond or other surety to assure conformance with all proposed improvements (excluding buildings) shown on the approved site plan.
-Should the site developer be unable to complete the required site improvements; the bond will be used by the town to complete work necessary for protection of public health, safety, and welfare.
-A separate bond may be required for installation of sedimentation and erosion controls, landscaping or other separate aspects of site plan development.
+The Commission may require as a condition of Site Plan approval that the Applicant post a bond or other surety to assure conformance with all proposed improvements to be conveyed or controlled by the town which are shown on the approved site plan.
+The bond will be in a form, amount and duration, not to exceed one year, acceptable to the Commission and its legal counsel.
+No bond shall be required to be posted prior to an Applicant's seeking a certificate of zoning compliance or occupancy.
+Should the site developer be unable to complete the required site improvements, the bond will be used by the Town to complete work necessary for protection of public health, safety and welfare.
+A separate bond may be required for installation of sedimentation and erosion controls.